drewnutt/open_combind/readme.md

 as the original ComBind and it will be completely free to use.

 This fork will focus on the use of [Gnina](https://github.com/gnina/gnina) as the docking software rather than Glide.
-Mostly because Glide costs money, but also because Gnina is a deep-learning based docking pipeline.
+Mostly because Glide is proprietary, but also because Gnina is a deep-learning based docking pipeline.

 # ComBind